enggfilzajaved-cloud/MERSA-Emotion-Recognition/README.md

 The original rule-based voice module performed close to chance level (~14.3% for 7 classes).
 It was replaced with a trained classifier, nearly tripling accuracy.
 Full methodology and per-class results are available in the project report.
 ## Data & Privacy
-All data is processed and stored locally — nothing is transmitted externally.
+All data is processed and stored locally; nothing is transmitted externally.
 This prototype uses only open datasets (FER2013, RAVDESS); direct testing with real users will require prior approval from Plataforma Brasil.